MORE BUYING GUIDES

 The absence of a viewfinder is also disappointing, particularly for a camera that will probably spend most of its time being used outside, where the LCD screen’s visibility may be compromised.

-The autofocusing mechanism included in the SX740 is quite quick and responsive, and it performs a fantastic job in most situations regardless of where you are in the focal range.
-Even at the telephoto end, which is typically considered to be something of a weak point for cameras of this type, it performs rather well, although this does to some extent rely on the contrast of the subject that is being taken.
+The autofocusing mechanism included in the SX740 is quick and responsive, and it performs a fantastic job in most situations regardless of where you are in the focal range.
+Even at the telephoto end, typically considered a weak point for cameras of this type, it performs rather well.
+However, this relies on the contrast of the subject being taken to some extent.

 Who exactly does it serve, and should I get it?